Culture in Dresden: Lifestyle

 Dresden is awash with green during the spring and summer.
 The huge parks and the long Elbe meadows are used day and at night for sports, parties and cultural activities.
 Local recreation takes place in the nearby National Park of Saxon Switzerland, in the Ore Mountains and in the countryside around Moritzburg, which are all close by.
 The cultural landscape of the Dresden Elbe Valley is a World Heritage Site but also part of the everyday life of many inhabitants.
-The site crosses the city and is passed through by commuter traffic, used in leisure time and libed in by tens of thousands of residents.
+The site crosses the city and is passed through by commuter traffic, used in leisure time and lived in by tens of thousands of residents.

 Dresden is a student city with its own infrastructure of event locations and cultural institutions.
 There are 16 student clubs in the Altstadt and Südvorstadt near the university.

 Due to the Elbe river, rowing and canoeing are popular leisure activities in Dresden.
 Dresden is a chess centre and was the host city of the Chess Olympiad in 2008.
 Night inline skating events are held every week in the summer.

 The style of housing can vary strongly within Dresden.
 In some cases old village cores are only a few minutes away from urban districts.
 The city centre is enormously different compared with the southern outskirts of the city.
 The Outer Neustadt, with the highest density of inhabitants, is just a kilometre away from the Dresdner Heide forest in the north.
 The large area in the south eastern corner and its outskirts are the most densely populated areas.
 Districts like Blasewitz or Striesen are covered with dotted housings and small garden areas around the houses.
 The Elbe slopes are covered with expensive villas.
 These contrast sharply with some areas such as the high-rise concrete blocks such as those in Gorbitz where living standards are low.